Skip to main content

 Surubí (Surubí Catfish)

-Fresh catfish from Bolivia's rivers, commonly grilled or fried and served with tropical accompaniments in the Amazon region.
+A river catfish caught in Bolivia's waterways, usually grilled or fried and served with tropical sides in the Amazon region.

 Locro Carretero (Trucker's Stew)